FREE TRIAL UPGRADE!

 In some cases, a specific waiver application is to be used.
 For more information about applying for a waiver, refer to the medical information on the FMCSA website.

-Can carriers accept an existing medical card?
+Can carriers accept an existing medical certification?

-Carriers can accept a copy of an existing medical card along with the risks of any potentially disqualifying conditions that occurred since the last DOT exam.
-Carriers still must go to the National Registry of Certified Medical Examiners to ensure the ME:
+Carriers can accept a copy of an existing medical certification along with the risks of any potentially disqualifying conditions that occurred since the last DOT exam.

 • Appears on the list,